 - the child is under 16 years of age; or the child was habitually resident in Saskatchewan.

 The Hague Convention has been signed by over 90 countries.
 To check to see if your child is in a country that has signed the Hague Convention.

 If your child was habitually or ordinarily resident in another country and has been taken to Saskatchewan, you may either apply to the Central Authority of your country or apply directly to the Saskatchewan Central Authority by completing the Hague application above.

 You should be prepared to provide a copy of the child's birth certificate and recent photos of the child as part of your Hague application.
 A photo of the abducting parent is also helpful.

-Although the Central Authority will help an applicant complete and application, it does not act as a lawyer for either party.
-If you want a lawyer to advocate for you in a court application in Saskatchewan, you may want to contact one of the lawyers on the List of Saskatchewan Counsel for Court Proceedings
+Although the Central Authority will help an applicant complete an application, it does not act as a lawyer for either party.
+If you want a lawyer to advocate for you in a court application in Saskatchewan, you may want to contact one of the lawyers on the List of Saskatchewan Lawyers for Court Proceedings.